sahildotexe/sahildotexe/README.md

 - 🌱 I’m currently learning **React, Node.Js and Ethical Hacking**

-- 👯 I’m looking to collaborate on any interesting project on **Web Dev, Blockchain**.
+- 👯 I’m looking to collaborate on any interesting project on **Web Dev, Cyber Security**.

-- 💬 Ask me about **New Technologies,JavaScript, Tech Reviews and movie reccomendations**
+- 💬 Ask me about **New Technologies,JavaScript, Tech Reviews and Movie Reccomendations**

 - 📫 You can reach me **[here](mailto:sahilkaling@gmail.com)**